 Niamh is an Irish engineer, scientist, artist, communicator & space explorer.
 She is passionate about igniting peoples curiosity & believes that if we aspire to be a society of STEM-literate citizens, we need to engage the disengaged in novel & accessible methods.
 She explores boundaries between STEM, art, and communication to share the human story of science.
 She presents this work as performer, public speaker and writer, via online media, TV and radio.

 Marketing and Communications Officer – Rob O’ Sullivan

 Rob brings a background of human rights activism to the team, along with award-winning science communication skills.
 He passionately believes that astronomy can be used as a tool to address social issues by empowering marginalised communities to avail of new opportunities.
 Rob joined our team because he recognised that a commitment to equality, diversity, and social progress was as integral to BCO’s mission as our scientific endeavours.
 He was an inaugural recipient of the Science Media Awards and Summit in the Hub Fellowship, for his achievements in science communication.

 Operations and Events Officer – Danielle Wilcox

-Danielle is a science facilitator, at CIT Blackrock Castle Observatory.
+Danielle is a telescope operator, at CIT Blackrock Castle Observatory.
 She educates the public on astronomy through planetarium shows, guerrilla astronomy, videography, and other outreach methods.
 Her background in events management and operations has been invaluable in facilitating innovative growth of the outreach programs offered at BCO.
 She is a firm believer in disruptive science communication approaches that make science more accessible to everyone.
-She currently runs the Space Speaker in Your Classroom programme and is a core member of the team that runs Space Week Ireland.
+She currently runs the ESERO Space Goes To School programme and is a core member of the team that runs Space Week Ireland.